dobromir-hristov/vuelidate-error-extractor/docs/single_error_extractor.md

 ### Custom Attribute

-If you decide to skip the label, the `{attriute}` param in error messaged will become empty.
+If you decide to skip the label, the `{attribute}` param in error messaged will become empty.
 If you want to have a different attribute than the Label, pass an `attribute` prop.

 ```vue
 <form-group